btholt/complete-intro-to-react-v8/lessons/05-react-capabilities/A-react-router.md

 What we want to do now is to add a second page to our application: a Details page where you can out more about each animal.

 Let's quickly make a second page so we can switch between the two.
-Make file called Details.jsx.
+Make a file called Details.jsx.

 ```javascript
 const Details = () => {